Learning Constrained Adaptive Differentiable Predictive Control Policies With Guarantees: Differentiable Predictive Control

+The trainable parameters ${\bf W}$ of the \textsc{DPC} are optimized w.r.t. the following weighted multi-objective loss function:

-Where, the first term stands for the reference tracking loss, the second term penalizes the square of the control actions, while the last two terms penalize the constraints violations.
-The relative importance of the individual terms is balanced by weight factors $Q_r$, $Q_u$, $\lambda$, and $\mu$.
+Where, the first term evaluates the control performance loss, while the last two terms evaluate state and input constraints violations, respectively, over the distributions of initial conditions sampled from the set $\mathbb{X}$, and control parameters sampled from the set $\Xi$.
+The relative importance of the individual terms can be tuned by weight factors $Q_l$, $Q_h$, and $Q_g$.